 Part of our responsibility isn’t just delivering good quality drinking water; it also includes maintaining the system that delivers it.

 Through smart investment, upgrading our water mains helps to improve and maintain the network’s reliability.
-As a result, this allows us to meet the demand for safe, clean water now and into the future for South Australian households.
+As a result, this means we can meet the demand for safe, clean drinking water now and into the future for South Australian households.
 It also helps ensure businesses, schools and hospitals can access the water they need to prosper and serve the community.

-To maintain our complex water system, our annual water mains replacement program prioritises those mains that are most likely to require attention.
+To maintain the state’s complex water systems, our annual water mains replacement program prioritises those mains that are most likely to require attention.